wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

  2. Optionally, add custom tags, applications names, or use an alternative for the Jaeger or Zipkin integration.
 See [Using Jaeger or Zipkin with Wavefront](tracing_integrations.html) for details.

-After your recompiled application starts running, start [exploring your custom trace data](tracing_traces_browser.html) and the [metrics and histograms that are automatically derived](trace_data_details.html#red-metrics) from your trace data.
+After your recompiled application starts running, start [exploring your custom trace data on the Traces Browser](tracing_traces_browser.html) and [exploring the RED metrics and histograms that are automatically derived on the Service Dashboard](tracing_service_dashboard.html) from your trace data.

 ### Instrument Your Application with Wavefront Sender SDKs